sindresorhus/awesome/awesome.md

 People who are contributing to your list should have a clear understanding how they should do so.

-If you don't feel like writing one from scratch, feel free to take our [contributing.md](contributing.md) and modify it to our own needs.
+If you don't feel like writing one from scratch, feel free to take our [contributing.md](contributing.md) and modify it to your own needs.

 ## Stylize your list properly